A total of five Mustangs competed on Friday in Eugene

 Mustangs Hope To Build On Record-Breaking Indoor Season

-Tony Miller arrived at SMU for the 2006-07 school year and is in his ninth season at SMU.
+Tony Miller is in his ninth season at SMU, arriving on the Hilltop during the 2006-07 academic year.
 Miller has built a tradition of sprint achievement for the Mustangs.

 Prior to 2011, Miller and head coach Dave Wollman built the foundation for the accomplishments of the sprinters on the current roster today.

 "When I got here, our focus was on recruiting.
 We had to build a roster with more depth.
 Now, we have that depth and we expect to contend for a team conference title each year as well as an NCAA Championship," said Miller.

 Before coming to SMU, Miller spent two years developing the University of North Texas 400, 800 and 4x400 relay runners.